learn-static/hist-320/content/2-dh.md

 Here's a snippet of text from William McKinley's 1900 State of the Union address:

 `Fourth Annual Message: To the Senate and House of Representatives: At the outgoing of the old and the incoming of the new century you begin the last session of the Fifty-sixth Congress with evidences on every hand of individual and national prosperity and with proof of the growing strength and increasing power for good of republican institutions.
-[See APP Note.]
 Your countrymen will join with you in felicitation that American liberty is more firmly established than ever before, and that love for it and the determination to preserve it are more universal than at any former period of our history.
 The Republic was never so strong, because never so strongly entrenched in the hearts of the people as now.
 The Constitution, with few amendments, exists as it left the hands of its authors.
 The additions which have been made to it proclaim larger freedom and more extended citizenship.
 Popular government has demonstrated in its one hundred and twenty-four years of trial here its stability and security, and its efficiency as the best instrument of national development and the best safeguard to human rights.
 When the Sixth Congress assembled in November, 1800, the population of the United States was 5,308,483.It is now 76,304,799.
 Then we had sixteen States.
 Now we have forty-five.
 Then our territory consisted Of 909,050 square miles.
 It is now 3,846,595 square miles.
 Education, religion, and morality have kept pace with our advancement in other directions, and while extending its power the Government has adhered to its foundation principles and abated none of them in dealing with our new peoples and possessions.
 A nation so preserved and blessed gives reverent thanks to God and invokes His guidance and the continuance of His care and favor.`

 As humans, when we read these words in this particular order we understand the information they communicate; we can interpret the grammar and the relationship between words.
 A computer, however, cannot interpret the implicit relationships between the words in this text sample, because it contains no computer-readable structure or encoding.